Play (theatre): Theatre of Cruelty

-Theatre of the Absurd
+Theatre of the absurd

 This genre typically presents metaphysical portrayals of existential questions and dilemmas.
 Theatre of the absurd rejects rationality, embracing the inevitability of plunging into the depths of the human condition.
 Rather than explicitly discussing these issues, theatre of the absurd embodies them.
 This leaves the audience to engage in personal discussion and contemplation of the play's content.

 A central aspect of theatre of the absurd is the deliberate contradiction between language and action.
 Often, the dialogue between characters starkly contrasts with their actions.

 Prominent playwrights within this genre include Samuel Beckett, Jean-Paul Sartre, Eugène Ionesco, Arthur Adamov, and Jean Genet.

 Terminology

 The term "play" can encompass either a general concept or specifically denote a non-musical play.
 In contrast to a "musical", which incorporates music, dance, and songs sung by characters, the term "straight play" can be used.
 For a brief play, the term "playlet" is occasionally employed.

 The term "script" pertains to the written text of a play.
 After the front matter, which includes the title and author, it usually begins with a dramatis personae: a list introducing the main characters of the play by name, accompanied by brief character descriptions (e.g., "Stephano, a drunken Butler").

 In the context of a musical play (opera, light opera, or musical), the term "libretto" is commonly used instead of "script".

 A play is typically divided into acts, akin to chapters in a novel.
 A concise play may consist of only a single act, known as a "one-acter".
 Acts are further divided into scenes.
 Acts and scenes are numbered, with scene numbering resetting to 1 at the start of each subsequent act (e.g., Act 4, Scene 3 might be followed by Act 5, Scene 1).
 Each scene takes place in a specified location, indicated at the scene's outset in the script (e.g., "Scene 1.
 Before the cell of Prospero.")
-Changing locations usually requires adjusting the scenery, which takes time – even if it's just a painted backdrop – and can only occur between scenes.
+Changing locations usually requires adjusting the scenery, which takes time – even if it's just a painted backdrop – and can generally only occur between scenes.

 Aside from the text spoken by actors, a script includes "stage directions" (distinct from the term's use in blocking, which involves arranging actors on stage).
 Common stage directions include the entrances and exits of actors, e.g., "[Exeunt Caliban, Stephano, and Trinculo.]"
 (Exeunt is the Latin plural of exit, meaning "[they] leave").
 Additional stage directions may dictate how lines should be delivered, such as "[Aside]" or "[Sings]", or specify sounds to be produced off-stage, like "[Thunder]".